rc0r/afl-utils/README.md

 0.17a | Basic SQLite3 database support added
-0.18a | Fixed gdb+exploitable script interruptions that occur on graceful exits of the target binary 0.19a | Added auto-cleanup feature for samples leading to uninteresting crashes
+0.18a | Fixed gdb+exploitable script interruptions that occur on graceful exits of the target binary 0.19a | Added auto-cleanup feature for samples leading to uninteresting crashes 0.20a | Sample collection from all `crashes*` sub directories added, minor bug fix for sample cleanup